-To learn more about the 1931 Fund, which is on target to raise £50,000 to pay the wages of Exeter City's number 31 for four seasons, please click here.
+To learn more about the 1931 Fund, which has raised £45,000 to pay the wages of Exeter City's number 31 for four seasons, please click here.

 The Exeter Exiles are a group of Exeter City supporters, formed in London in the early 1990s.
 We're still at our strongest in the capital - and the majority of us are London Grecians - but our membership of over 150 City fans is spread far and wide.

 Our main role is to keep exiled Grecians in touch with Exeter City.
 We do this both figuratively, through weekly news emails, and literally, by offering travel, (usually by rail), from London to pretty much every Exeter City match.

 We charge a small annual membership fee, currently £10, which helps to keep the Exiles running smoothly and enables us to offer financial backing to Exeter City and the Supporters' Trust.